dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 combatants already at sea, but these are in range of shore-based Shaddocks, so….

-**At 13:00 Zulu hostilities commence!**
+**At 13:00 Zulu hostilities commence\!**

 Keys are turned in Shaddock launch bunkers, and missiles are away.
 The patrol boats east of the Bosporus die with little fanfare.
 The destroyer to the west neatly destroys the flight of 4 that were sent his way.
 The bunker commander frowns, reads his copy of Janes, and notes that the destroyer only has an 8-cell SAM launcher, which he is presumably using two per incoming missile.
-Very well, this time it will be a salvo of 6!
+Very well, this time it will be a salvo of 6\!
 Four to use up the SAMs, and two for the destroyer.
 As predicted the SAMs knock down 4 missiles, but the next two get shot down as well.
 The bunker commander grinds his teeth, reads further into Janes, and notes